MojosBeans100/un-petit-jeu-francais/README.md

 * play the quiz again, which directs them to the game options page
 * or return home to the intro screen

+## Resources Page
+The Resources page provides a short summary of learning material for the user to use to improve their language skills.
+This page is necessary because the quiz itself does not necessarily serve this purpose, rather is a 'testing' tool as opposed to a 'learning' tool.

+The information sits inside the centered div and the user can scroll through the recommended material.

 ## Features Left to Implement

 * Timer function
 > A timer function was considered, which would countdown a number of seconds until moving onto the next question (if user had not selected an answer in this time, the incorrect tally would be incremented).
 The timer length would be dependant on game difficulty, for example 15 secs for 'Easy', 10 secs for 'Medium' and 5 secs for 'Hard'.

-In fact it was decided that this was not a necessary function and may take away from the fun, easy going aspect of the game, but it could be added as an option on the Game Options screen.
+In fact it was decided that this was not a necessary function and may take away from the fun, easy-going aspect of the game, but it could be added as an option on the Game Options screen.

 * Active feedback
->
+> Active feedback, such as pop-up congratulatory messages in speech bubbles was considered if the user scored 3 in a row, or words of encouragement if user scored 3 incorrect in a row.

+* Sound effects
+> Sounds effects, such as a 'click' when selecting the radio button answer; or pressing a button; or a 'ding' on a correct answer, could be added.
+A Lo-Fi Parisian Coffee Cafe soundtrack was considerd to play during the game play.
+This could be added as an optional check ie Sound On/Sound Off at the start of the game.
+For example, see Youtube video - [French Music](https://www.youtube.com/watch?v=LpZ9Xv7oR9o)

 [Back to Table of contents](#table-of-contents)